HoLaw77/CI-project-4.2/README.md

 <h2>How to Reserve Booking</h2>
 <p>User can reserve booking by filling the reservation form at the bottom of the order page.</p>
-<p>It will collect the users' name, email, date of visiting, time of arrival, number of people and email.</p>
+<p>It will collect the user's name, email, date of visiting, time of arrival, number of people visiting and email.</p>

 <h3>Confirm booking form</h3>